Two little girls went out to play. Two little girls, exactly alike in every way—except one was alive and one was dead.

 The man sighed and nodded to a couple people who entered the shop before he answered her.
 "I supposed there isn't.
 It's a sad, sad thing.
 But I've heard from some people who've come past from the police station just down the street that they know who's done it now.
 They'll make it right, miss, they'll make it right."

 Christine looked up at him quickly.
-"They do?"
+"They know?"

 "Oh yes.
 New developments have arisen.
 New tips, new leads.
 Our surete are a smart force.
 When someone like the Marquis de Pinson is wronged, they get to the bottom of it and won't stop until they find that girl, dead or alive, and give her back to her family."